IBI Group: Major acquisitions

 Since 2000 the firm has expanded through mergers and acquisitions of consulting firms in multiple locations.
 Some have been folded into the IBI Group brand and others have maintained a distinct identity.
 The major acquisitions below are listed in chronological order.

 Cumming Cockburn

 In 2004, IBI Group acquired the Ontario architecture and consulting firm Cumming Cockburn, as well as its subsidiaries CCL Consultants and Marshall Cumming & Associates.

 Vancouver office

 The Vancouver office expanded through the 2005 merger of Hancock Bruckner, Eng + Wright; Lawrence Doyle Architects; and Young + Wright Architects.

 Grey-Noble & Grey-Noble

 In 2005 the Newmarket, Ontario-based architectural firm of Grey-Noble & Grey-Noble was acquired.

 Thomas Blurock Architects

 In 2006 the Costa Mesa, California-based educational project-focused firm of Thomas Blurock Architects was acquired and incorporated.

 Page+Steele

 In 2008 the Toronto-based firm of Page+Steele, Architects was acquired and operates as Page+Steele/IBI Group.

 Gruzen Samton Architects

 In 2009 the New York City based firm of Gruzen Samton Architects, Planners & Interior Designers was acquired.
-The firm was founded in 1936 and operates as IBI Group.
+The firm was founded in 1936 as Kelly & Gruzen and operates as IBI Group.